How commission works | Save on commission | Nebraska housing market | Best low commission companies | Methodology

-📊 The data: We surveyed local agents and found that the average real estate commission in Nebraska is 5.29%, which is less than the national average of 5.50%.
+We surveyed local agents and found that the average real estate commission in Nebraska is 5.66%, which is higher than the national average of 5.37%.

-Selling with a discount real estate company like Clever could help you save thousands on commission.
-Clever negotiates 1% listing fees with full-service Nebraska realtors from top brokers.
+Clever Real Estate could help you save thousands on commission by pre-negotiating 1.5% listing fees with full-service Nebraska realtors from top brokerages.

 There are usually two real estate agents involved in a home sale:

 - The seller's agent (also called the listing agent), who represents the home seller

 - The buyer's agent, who represents the person buying the home

 Based on our research, the average commission rate for listing agents is 2.96% of the final home price and 2.70% for buyer's agents, for a total of 5.66%.